-COVID-19: Testing for international travel purposesInformation on COVID-19 testing before or following travel
+COVID-19: Testing for international travel purposesInformation on testing for travel, including testing following recent COVID-19 infection

-The NHS Test and Trace service is not for those needing a test before or after international travel.
-A negative NHS test cannot be used to end the self-isolation period early (a fine may be imposed if an NHS test result is used this way).
+The NHS Test and Trace service should not be used for those needing a test before or after international travel, and a negative NHS test cannot be used to end the self-isolation period early (a fine may be imposed if an NHS test result is used this way).

-COVID-19 testing before you leave the UK for international travel or (if used), for the test and release scheme on return to the UK is only available as a private service with private providers e.g. some private GP services, travel clinics or other private testing services.
+COVID-19 testing for international travel purposes or for the test and release scheme on return to the UK is only available as a private service.

 COVID-19 tests in the UK

-- COVID-19 infection is present at the time the test was performed
+- COVID-19 infection is present at the time the test was performed.
+These include:

-- Polymerase Chain Reaction (PCR) test: this detects genetic material of the virus
+- Nucleic acid amplification tests e.g. polymerase chain reaction (PCR) test: this detects genetic material of the virus.

 Many different tests are in use or being evaluated.
-These include samples taken with swabs from the back of the throat and nasal passages and some tests involve saliva providing results within minutes or require processing in a laboratory accredited by the United Kingdom Accredited Service.
+These include samples taken with swabs from the back of the throat and nasal passages, or saliva samples.
+Test results may provide results within minutes or require processing in a laboratory accredited by the United Kingdom Accredited Service.